 Be transparent about the learning journey and set expectations.
-Explain to students that this is the beginning of their journey as coders/programmers and during class time, it is the time to explore possibilities together.
-They may find different areas relatable and appealing in tech, some may have an appetite for design, some are debugging wizards, or some are great entrepreneurs!
-Having an open mind about what programming is about and how it shows up in daily life will help them stay engaged.
+Explain to students that this is the beginning of their journey as coders/programmers; during class time, it is the time to explore possibilities together.
+They may find different areas relatable and appealing in tech; some may have an appetite for design, some are debugging wizards, or some are great entrepreneurs!
+Having an open mind about programming and how it shows daily will help them stay engaged.

-What to do: Take 5 minutes of each session to ask students to set a personal learning goal for themselves.
-Get each of them to share.
-From there, manage expectations and offer ideas on how to achieve that goal.
+What to do: Take 5 minutes each session to ask students to set a personal learning goal for themselves.
+Then, get each of them to share.
+From there, manage expectations and offer ideas for achieving that goal.

 Skill gain: Adaptability